kevin-green-workshare-com/git-commit-hooks/fogbugz/README.md

 ```

-Note that you have to do this *only once* as the configuration is kept on a file on your local home (no need to do this step for every repository you setup the hook against)
+Note that you have to do this *only once* as the configuration is kept on a file on your local home (no need to do this step for every repository you setup the hook against).

+Note: If you have spaces in your password you will have to encode them: 'my password' becomes 'my%20password'

 ###How does it work?###